 - AF causes clot formation within the heart.
 Clots then leave the heart and enter the bloodstream.
 The circulating clots are called emboli.
 A clot entering a blood vessel in the brain, can block the blood flow.
 The lack of oxygen from the stoppage of blood flow causes ischemic (non-bleeding) stroke

 - Many patients with AF may be advised by their physicians to use a “blood thinner” i.e. an anticoagulant to prevent the formation of these clots.
 Intravenous (IV) heparin or low molecular weight heparin (LMWH), which can be injected under the skin, has not been shown to have any impact on reducing strokes caused by AF and is rarely used.
 The oral agent warfarin is an old drug that has been used for many years to help prevent strokes due to AF.
 However, it is somewhat difficult to get the blood levels (called INR) correct and so requires frequent blood work for monitoring.
 A number of different foods and medications also affect blood INR levels.
-The routine use of warfarin in patients with AF is gradually being replaced by the new anticoagulants including Pradaxa (dabigatran), Xarelto (rivaroxaban) and Eliquis (apixaban), which are just as good or better than warfarin and do not require any blood monitoring
+The routine use of warfarin in patients with AF is gradually being replaced by the new anticoagulants including Pradaxa (dabigatran), Xarelto (rivaroxaban), Eliquis (apixaban) and Savaysa (edoxaban), which are just as good or better than warfarin and do not require any blood monitoring

 Management of risk factors:

 A stroke patient is ~9 times more likely to have a recurrent stroke and ~2.5 times more likely to have a heart attack.
 Hence it becomes important to affect healthy lifestyle changes including:

 - Comply with medications and advice of the healthcare team

 - Monitor, manage and control blood pressure and diabetes (if present)

 - Treat cholesterol

 Treatment of hemorrhagic stroke:

 Subarachnoid hemorrhage (SAH):